Vacant Home Insurance: Coverage, Costs & What You Need to Know

 • Home listed for sale (after you've moved out): Once you've relocated and the home sits empty on the market, the clock starts ticking on your standard policy's vacancy clause.

-• Major renovation: If a gut renovation makes the home uninhabitable — no working kitchen, plumbing shut off, structural work underway — insurers may classify it as vacant.
-You may need either vacant home insurance or a builder's risk policy.
+• Major renovation: If a gut renovation makes the home uninhabitable (no working kitchen, plumbing shut off, structural work underway), insurers may classify it as vacant.
+Read our full breakdown of home insurance during renovation to understand when builder's risk or vacant coverage is the better fit.

 • Inherited property: An estate home sitting in probate while the family decides whether to sell or rent is a textbook vacancy scenario.

-• Rental property between tenants: A fully empty, unfurnished rental unit sitting beyond 30–60 days needs dedicated coverage.
+• Rental property between tenants: A fully empty, unfurnished rental unit sitting beyond 30 to 60 days needs dedicated coverage.
+Otherwise, your landlord insurance may not pay a vacancy-related claim.

-• Second or seasonal home: If a vacation property is essentially empty and not regularly checked, it may cross the vacancy threshold — and a standard homeowners policy won't be enough.
+• Second or seasonal home: If a vacation property is essentially empty and not regularly checked, it may cross the vacancy threshold.
+A seasonal home policy is built specifically for vacation, beach, and snowbird properties that aren't occupied year-round.

 • Extended travel or temporary relocation: Long work assignments or travel can push your primary residence into vacancy territory faster than you'd expect.